-Before lenders make the decision to give you a loan, they have to know that you're willing and able to pay back that mortgage.
-To figure out your ability to repay, they assess your debt-to-income ratio.
-To assess how willing you are to repay, they use your credit score.
+Before lenders decide to give you a loan, they want to know that you're willing and able to repay that mortgage loan.
+To assess your ability to pay back the loan, they assess your income and debt ratio.
+To assess your willingness to repay, they use your credit score.

-The most commonly used credit scores are FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (high risk) to 850 (low risk).
-We've written a lot more about FICO here.
+The most widely used credit scores are FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (very high risk) to 850 (low risk).
+For details on FICO, read more here.

-Deliquencies, payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scoring.
-Your score is based on both the good and the bad in your credit history.
-Late payments lower your score, but establishing or reestablishing a good track record of making payments on time will raise your score.
+Deliquencies, payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all calculated into credit scores.
+Your score is calculated wtih both positive and negative information in your credit report.
+Late payments count against you, but a consistent record of paying on time will improve it.

-MidTowne Mortgage can answer questions about credit reports and many others.
-Give us a call: (478) 746-2063.
+MidTowne Mortgage can answer your questions about credit reporting.
+Give us a call: 4787462063.